LalasaMynalli/CropYieldPrediction/README.md

-Create, evaluate and deploy XGBoost Regressor model to predict the blue berry crop yield based on bee-density(for pollination), weather factors (like temperature and no. raining days) and fruit output.
+Create, evaluate and deploy XGBoost Regressor model to predict the blue berry crop yield based on bee-density(for pollination), weather factors (like temperature and no. of raining days) and fruit output.